seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 She is not the kind of woman who has a flirtatious nature, and our married relationship is much better than it was in the past.
 I shook my head to shake off the stupid thought and asked Elvira directly.

 「Elvira, you seem to be quite happy, but what happened?
-I was told by Florenzia-sama that I should go home to check on you as soon as possible……」
+I was told by Florencia-sama that I should go home to check on you as soon as possible……」

 「Oh my, nothing in particular happened though.」